-Note: This definition includes all of the types of information specifically referenced by state and federal law as directory information.
 A school district may choose not to designate some or all of the enumerated information as directory information.
 A school district also may add to the list of directory information, as long as the added data is not information that generally would be deemed as an invasion of privacy or information that references the student's religion, race, color, social position, or nationality.

 Federal law now allows a school district to specify that the disclosure of directory information will be limited to specific parties, for specific purposes, or both.
 The identity of those parties and/or purposes should be identified.
 To the extent a school district adds these restrictions, it must then limit its directory information disclosures to those individuals and/or purposes specified in this public notice.
 Procedures to address how these restrictions will be enforced by the school district are advised.
 Designation of directory information is an important policy decision for the local school board which must balance not only the privacy interests of the student against public disclosure but also the additional administrative requirements such restrictions on disclosures will place on the school district.

 - E. Education Records - 1.
 What constitutes "education records."
 Education records means those records which: (1) are directly related to a student; and (2) are maintained by the school district or by a party acting for the school district. - 2.
 What does not constitute an education record.
 The term, "education records," does not include: - a.
-Records of instructional personnel which: - (1) are in the sole possession of the maker of the record; and - (2) are not accessible or revealed to any other individual except a substitute teacher; and - (3) are destroyed at the end of the school year. - b.
-Records of a law enforcement unit of the school district, provided education records maintained by the school district are not disclosed to the unit, and the law enforcement records are: - (1) maintained separately from education records; maintained solely for law enforcement purposes; and - (2) disclosed only to law enforcement officials of the same jurisdiction. - c.
-Records relating to an individual, including a student, who is employed by the school district which: - (1) are made and maintained in the normal course of business; - (2) relate exclusively to the individual in that individual's capacity as an employee; and - (3) are not available for use for any other purpose.
+Records of instructional personnel which: - (1) are in the sole possession of the maker of the record; and - (2) used only as a personal memory aid; - (3) are not accessible or revealed to any other individual except a substitute teacher; and - (4) are destroyed at the end of the school year. - b.
+Records of a law enforcement unit of the school district, provided education records maintained by the school district are not disclosed to the unit, and the law enforcement records are: - (1) maintained separately from education records; - (2) maintained solely for law enforcement purposes; and - (3) disclosed only to law enforcement officials of the same jurisdiction. - c.
+Records relating to an individual, including a student, who is employed by the school district which: - (1) are made and maintained in the normal course of business;

+- (2) relate exclusively to the individual in that individual's capacity as an employee; and - (3) are not available for use for any other purpose.

-However, these provisions shall not apply to records relating to an individual in attendance at the school district who is employed as a result of his or her status as a student.
+However, records relating to an individual in attendance at the school district who is employed as a result of his or her status as a student are education records.